In Taylor case, limits of law overcome calls for justice

-The outcome demonstrates the vast disconnect between the public’s perception of what justice should look like and the limits of the law when police use deadly force.
+The outcome demonstrates the vast disconnect between widespread public expectation of justice and the limits of the law when police use deadly force.

 “Criminal law is not meant to respond to every sorrow and grief,” Attorney General Daniel Cameron, the first African American elected to the job in Kentucky, told reporters after the grand jury announced its decision on Wednesday.
 “And that is, that is true here.
 But my heart breaks for the loss of Miss Taylor.”

 Taylor, a 26-year-old Louisville emergency medical worker studying to become a nurse, was shot several times in her hallway after three plainclothes narcotics detectives busted down the door of her apartment after midnight on March 13.
-The officers entered the home on a no-knock warrant as part of an investigation into a suspect who lived across town.
+The officers entered the home as part of an investigation into a suspect who lived across town.
 No drugs were found at Taylor’s home.

 But the officers who opened fire on Taylor were determined by prosecutors to be justified in using force because they acted in self defense.
-The officer who shot into a neighbor’s apartment and not at Taylor was the one who was charged with a felony.
+The officer who shot into a neighbor’s apartment was the one who was charged with a felony.
 Brett Hankison faces up to five years in prison on each of the three wanton endangerment charges.

 The grand jury’s decision was swiftly condemned by activists, celebrities and others as a shocking miscarriage of justice.
 Minutes after the announcement, demonstrators began to march down one of the main Louisville thoroughfares, chanting “No justice, no peace.”

-Note: This story has been corrected to reflect that Walker said he shot at the officers because he feared he was being robbed, not because he was being robbed.
-It has also been edited to clarify that the shots fired by Hankison entered another home with people inside, not several homes.